-Westfield Miranda Halloween checklist
+Westfield Carousel Halloween checklist

 Halloween has really taken off in Australia over the past few years, and if you’re like many Aussies, it may feel like you’re not really sure how to prepare for it.

-Well, we are here to break it down and help you get sorted - all you have to remember is; decorations, costumes and food!
+Well, we are here to break it down and help you get sorted, all you have to remember is; decorations, costumes and food!
 Simple.

 Unlike other holidays, Halloween decorations go up and come down in a relatively short amount of time, so you want the process to be pretty painless.
 In most cases, people simply decorate the front deck to signal to the neighbourhood kids ‘this house is open for trick-or-treating.’